Albacore/albacore/README.markdown

-# Welcome to the albacore project.
+# Welcome to the Albacore Project

-albacore is a suite of Rake tasks to automate the process of building a .NET based system.
-It's like MSBuild or Nant... but without all the stabby-bracket xmlhell.
+Albacore is a suite of Rake tasks to automate the process of building a .NET based system.
+It's like MSBuild or Nant... but without all the stabby-bracket XML hell!

 [![Build Status](https://secure.travis-ci.org/Albacore/albacore.png?branch=dev)](http://travis-ci.org/Albacore/albacore)